 LocalPulse follows a small set of architectural decisions that fall out of the constraints.
 The deployment target is serverless, so cold-start must be small and the runtime must boot quickly.
 The user is on a slow device on a slow network, so the front-end ships as a static shell with minimal JavaScript and the data layer is rendered as compact JSON.
 The data is fundamentally event-shaped, so the production data plane is built around a publish-subscribe topic rather than a relational table.

 The system is split into four logical layers.
-The presentation layer is a server-rendered HTML shell with progressive enhancement through a small client bundle.
-The application layer is an Express server that exposes JSON application programming interfaces and renders the HTML shell.
-The intelligence layer is a set of small Node-side services for summarisation and intent classification, which talk to managed AI providers when running in production.
-The data layer is in-memory and static for the minimum lovable product, and is Firestore plus Pub/Sub plus BigQuery in production.
+The presentation layer is a server-rendered HTML shell with progressive enhancement through a small client bundle and an offline service worker.
+The application layer is an Express server that exposes JSON APIs, a versioned delta-sync endpoint and a Server-Sent-Events live stream.
+The intelligence layer is a set of Node services that fuse forty-plus free feeds, classify, geocode and translate with a Gemini Flash-Lite model, and verify citizen reports with an agentic web search.
+The data layer is an in-memory live store backed by Firestore for durable reports, the cold-start snapshot, push subscriptions and the vulnerable-person registry.

 Figure 1.
 High-level system architecture of LocalPulse.